meghnaraj16/Kubernetes_learning/README.md

 # Kubernetes_learning
-A repo to earn kubernetes
+A repo to learn kubernetes